-Please pay particular attention to General Condition No. 12, which stipulates that appropriate erosion and siltation controls be used during construction and all exposed soil be permanently stabilized.
+Please refer to NWP General Condition No. 12, which stipulates that appropriate erosion and siltation controls be used during construction and all exposed soil be permanently stabilized.
 Erosion control measures must be implemented during and after construction of the proposed project to comply with this permit condition.

-Also, in order to fully comply with the conditions of the NWP, you must submit the enclosed compliance certification within 30 days of completion of the project.
-This is required pursuant to General Condition No. 30 of the permit.
+In order to fully comply with the conditions of the NWP, you must submit the enclosed compliance certification within 30 days of completion of the project.
+This is required pursuant to

+NWP General Condition No. 30 of the permit.